9 reasons to change exit signs

 Building managers and owners can reduce costs, reduce eWaste and improve safety with a simple decision to change exit signs.

-With the Building Code of Australia enabling photoluminescent exit signs and Standard Australia’s TS 5367:2021 covering hybrid photoluminescent and LED exit signs, simply replacing failed electric-battery exit signs with Safety Path exit signs will reduce costs and improve safety.
+With the Building Code of Australia enabling photoluminescent exit signs, simply replacing failed electric-battery exit signs with Safety Path exit signs will reduce costs and improve safety.
 Your maintenance budget and the environment will appreciate it, and you’ll sleep better knowing that a commercially viable photoluminescent exit sign won’t fail when the lights go out.

 Here’s 9 reasons why you should change exit signs by using Safety Path exit signs instead of legacy electric-battery exit signs.